JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-09-the-land-and-sea-park.md

 ![hawksbill-first-view](/images/hawksbill-first-view.jpg)

-*The island foliage was extremely dense*
+*Hawksbill island foliage is extremely dense*

 Scrambling down the jagged rocks was far more treacherous than the climb but no injuries were had.
 The trail continued through the thick trees and eventually we emerged on the eastern iron shore.
 Once again, the view across the bay was incredible but what took my breath away was the trash.